khangich/machine-learning-interview/quiz.md

 ## Machine Learning readiness

 If you can score 9/10 corrected questions, you are quite ready for ML interview.
+Send an email to helppreparemle@gmail.com for solution.
 * [ML quiz 12 (medium level)](https://forms.gle/aieiHULBTHRYpNH59)
 * [ML quiz 531 (a bit difficult)](https://forms.gle/dLK8TE6NLoWNU1LV6)